-- Use disinfectants: Use a disinfectant to clean surfaces (like counter tops, tables, and arms of chairs) or things that were touched by others because a strong disinfectant can kill the virus: and. - Keep surfaces clean: Clean surfaces frequently with a disinfectant if you or other people use or touch the same surfaces or things often.
+- Use disinfectants: Use a disinfectant to clean surfaces (like counter tops, tables, and arms of chairs), or things that were touched by others because, a strong disinfectant can kill the virus. - Keep surfaces clean: Clean surfaces frequently with a disinfectant if you or other people use or touch the same surfaces or things often.
 The virus can live on surfaces for many days. - Cover your mouth and nose: Remember to cover your mouth and nose with a tissue when you cough or sneeze. - Then immediately wash your hands. - If you do not have tissue, cough or sneeze into your clothes.
-Do not cough or sneeze into your bare hands or skin. - Protect parts of your face: Do not touch your eyes, nose, mouth, or face; the virus can get into your body through those body parts. - Stay away from anyone in your home that is sick: Those positive for COVID-19 or think they may have it should follow the advice at the CDC website (https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html) - Masks: They are not enough to protect you from the COVID-19 infection: - There are many different opinions about whether you should wear a mask, but if you are using a mask please follow these guidelines: - They can be reused but should be replaced when visibly soiled or damaged. - o They should be stored in a clean paper bag between uses. - When storing, fold the mask so that the inner surface is held against itself to reduce contact with the outer surface.
+Do not cough or sneeze into your bare hands or skin - Protect parts of your face: Finally, do not touch your eyes, nose, mouth, or face; the virus can get into your body through those body parts. - Stay away from anyone in your home that is sick: Those positive for COVID-19 or think they may have it should follow the advice at your country's Ministry of Health. - Masks: They are not enough to protect you from the COVID-19 infection:

+- o There are many different opinions about whether you should wear a mask, but if you are using a mask please follow these guidelines: - o They can be reused but should be replaced when visibly soiled or damaged. - They should be stored in a clean paper bag between uses.
+When storing, fold the mask so that the inner surface is held against itself to reduce contact with the outer surface.